-Palliative care is often misinterpreted to be just end-of-life care, however, it’s perhaps better described as quality of life care.
-It is designed to enable you to live your life to the best of your ability by identifying your physical, emotional and social needs and wishes.
+Palliative care is there to enable you to live life to the best of your ability, and as comfortably as possible, by identifying your physical, emotional and social needs.

 “It’s important to bring palliative care in as soon as you possibly can.
 It doesn’t mean you’re just about to die.
 People can engage with palliative care at any stage of their journey,” Ken said.